sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/bridge/bridge_method.md

 ---
-id: bridge-aggregate-balance
+id: bridge
-title: bridgeAggregateBalance
+title: bridge
 sidebar_position: 1
 ---

-# `bridgeAggregateBalance`
+# `bridge`

-The `bridgeAggregateBalance` method generates a solution for aggregating fungible token balances across multiple source chains and transferring them to a specified destination chain.
-This method calculates the best combination of single-hop transfers from available source chains.
+The `bridge` method generates a solution for performing a single-hop cross-chain token transfer.
+This method returns the necessary transaction details to execute the transfer on the source chain and complete it on the destination chain.

 ## Usage